ssanj/babyloncandle/posts/2019-08-18-using-validated-for-error-accumulation-in-scala-with-cats.md

 > So what is it about this datatype that makes it accumulate errors in the `Invalid` case?

-In order to combine errors in a `Validated` we need the types used as errors to have some behaviours such as `Functor` and `Semigroupal` (see later for details) or we need to put the errors in a type that has the above behaviours.
+In order to combine errors in a `Validated` we need the types used as errors to have some behaviours such as [Functor](https://typelevel.org/cats/typeclasses/functor.html) and [Semigroupal](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/Semigroupal.scala) or we need to put the errors in a type that has the above behaviours.
 One type that does have that behaviour already defined is [NonEmptyList](https://typelevel.org/cats/datatypes/nel.html).
 A NonEmptyList is as the name suggests a `List` that is guaranteed not to be empty (has at least one element), which means you can safely call `head` on it among other things.

 Cats already has a pre-build `Validated` type that uses `NonEmptyList` as its error type called `ValidatedNel`.
 The type definition of `ValidatedNel` reveals to us its form: